jeffheath-sil/PrimerPrep/Running PrimerPrep with Linux.md

 ```
 cd ~/PrimerPrep
 rm -rf .git
-rm -rf builds
 ```
 NOTE that the `rm -rf` command is very dangerous, as it removes the folder with the given name and all of its subfolders without asking for any confirmation.
-So make sure you are deleting the right folders!
-The `.git` folder contains all the version control history information for the PrimerPrep repository, and the `builds` folder contains the Windows installers, neither of which are needed to run PrimerPrep on Linux.
-You can also delete the Help.zip and po.zip files once you've extracted those folders.
+So make sure you are deleting the right folder!
+The `.git` folder contains all the version control history information for the PrimerPrep repository which is not needed to run PrimerPrep on Linux.